 Published: 27/06/2020Inevitably, there will be situations when a tenant accidentally or purposely neglects or damages your property.
-In these cases, your tenant is obligated legally, to cover the costs of repairs or replacement, if necessary.
+In these cases, your tenant is legally obligated to cover repairs or replacement costs if necessary.

 · Cigarette burns

 · Large holes, marks, or gouges in the wall

 · Rips and excessive stains not attributable to normal wear and tear

 · Grime in bathtub or toilet from lack of cleaning

 · Toilet failing to flush correctly because of objects that shouldn't have been flushed

 · Dryers or washing machines that have stopped working because of improper usage

 When tenants who are either currently living in the property, or have recently vacated it, have left any of the above damages in their wake, they are financially responsible for them.